 CrossFit places a heavy emphasis on the use of Olympic lifts and other explosive exercises, claiming they are necessary to improve various qualities like power and speed and that these qualities will transfer to other activities.
 While these exercises will improve power and speed in other activities, it is not because they are performed at high speed or with high power output.
 It is due to the increases in strength they produce.
 Strength increases which could be achieved more safely using exercises performed at a more controlled speed of movement and which work the targeted muscle groups more effectively.

 Muscular strength can be increased by training at any speed as long as the training is hard and progressive.
 Regardless of the speed strength is developed at, the more force a muscle is capable of producing the faster it can accelerate a given load, meaning more power production.
 Even the rate of force development can be improved training at slower speeds, provided the intended speed is fast.
 If the weight being used is heavy enough, after the first few repetitions of a set a very fast speed will be impossible with strict form.
-After this point the intent should be to move the weight as fast as possible, although the actual speed will be anything but.
+After this point the intent should be to move the weight as fast as possible (without compromising form and offloading onto other muscle groups), although the actual speed will be anything but.

 If you train to become as strong as you possibly can you will also become as fast and powerful as you can, regardless of whether you train at fast or slow speeds or somewhere in between.
 However, you will be less likely to injure yourself using a more controlled speed of movement.